aws-samples/hyperledger-on-kubernetes/eks/README.md

 cd hyperledger-on-kubernetes
 vi workshop-remote-peer/gen-workshop-remote-peer.sh
 ```

-Look for the line starting with `EFSSERVER=`, and replace the URL with the one you copied from the EFS console.
-Using
-vi you can simply move the cursor over the first character after `EFSSERVER=` and hit the 'x' key until the existing
-URL is deleted.
-Then hit the 'i' key and ctrl-v to paste the new URL.
-Hit escape, then shift-zz to save and exit vi.
-See, you're a vi expert already.

 The EKS cluster, EFS and the EC2 bastion are now ready for you to deploy Hyperledger Fabric.
 Navigate back to the section you are following: